rodrigocqb/Shortly-API/README.md

 # Shortly
 This is a web application where you can shorten internet links, built with NodeJS, Express and PostgreSQL.
-You can try the back-end here: https://shortly-back-api.herokuapp.com/
+You can try the back end here: https://shortly-back-api.herokuapp.com/

 [Shortly.webm](https://user-images.githubusercontent.com/106849571/196081175-743453ab-b907-4272-9776-121444dccc40.webm)

+You can also try the front end here: https://shortly-murex.vercel.app/

 ## About
 This is the back end for Shortly, a url shortener.
 Below are the implemented features: